markab4/Grocery-List-Manager/Docs/TestPlan.md

 - System testing will be used on the completed program, using an android phone, and check if the functions in the program match the users' requirements.
 The QA application as a whole.
 Verifying thorough testing of every input in the application to check for the desired outputs.

-- Regression testing will also be performed by developers, to make sure that the new code has no downside effect on the program. (fixing bugs? )// test changes to the code have no unexpected changes in the performance, inputs, or outputs.
+- Regression testing will also be performed by developers, to make sure that the new code has no downside effect on the program.

 ### 1.2 Test Selection